 Guide to the Songs and Instruments Featured on The Beatles' 'Rubber Soul' Album

-Just as an overworked Lennon and McCartney came up with an overnight masterpiece in 1964 with "A Hard Day's Night" amid a stressful filming and recording schedule, The Beatles responded to time constraints in 1965 with another monumental step forward called Rubber Soul.
+Just as an overworked John Lennon and Paul McCartney came up with an overnight masterpiece in 1964 with "A Hard Day's Night" amid a stressful filming and recording schedule, the Beatles responded to time constraints in 1965 with another monumental step forward called Rubber Soul.

 When the band finished recording Help! in mid-June (after filming yet another feature film), they took off on a tour of Spain, France and Italy that lasted till early July, followed by a show in Blackpool and another tour of the U.S. and Canada in August.

 Their U.S. trip included another Ed Sullivan Show appearance, their first Shea Stadium show and a return to the Hollywood Bowl—not to mention mingling with Bob Dylan, the Supremes, Elvis Presley—and LSD (although McCartney waited another year before giving in to the drug).
 The band returned to England in September and had about a month to prepare material for a new album, which had to hit the record shops in time for Christmas.

 They had help from several new instruments that had found their way into The Beatles' camp.
 These included Harrison's new 1965 Rickenbacker 360-12 with updated, rounded-edge cutaways, which he had acquired during a tour stop in Minneapolis and used on "If I Needed Someone," and George Harrison and Lennon's matching Sonic Blue 1961 Fender Stratocasters with rosewood fretboards.
 These two Strats marked the Beatles' entry into the world of Fender.